candacecodes/javascript-clinic-pt-appt-scheduler/README.md

 Please make sure to update tests as appropriate.

-## Thanks

-Thank you to Brandon, Lucas, Danira, Daniel, and Zana for helping me learn about front-end development.

 ## Details

 Time to finish project: 8 days in length, about 10 hours of thinking/planning, about 40-50 hours of building, coding, designing, and debugging.